 Join the Lab

-The Becker lab at the University of Alabama is seeking a highly motivated PhD student to begin in 2021.
+The Becker lab at the University of Alabama is seeking a highly motivated PhD student.

-Research will focus on the integrative mechanisms that underlie host-pathogen-microbiome interactions in amphibians.
-The student will conduct field work and laboratory experiments in tropical and/or temperate systems to understand how environmental change and biotic forces impact the risk of chytridiomycosis in amphibians with aquatic larvae and direct development.
-Research involves fungal culturing, molecular analyses of host skin microbiota, laboratory experiments, data management and analysis, manuscript preparation and submission, and animal care.
+Research will focus on the integrative mechanisms that underlie host-pathogen-microbiome interactions in vertebrates.
+The student will conduct field work and laboratory experiments in tropical and/or temperate systems to understand how environmental change and biotic forces impact disease risk in wildlife.
+Research involves fungal and bacterial culturing, molecular and bioinformatic analyses of host skin microbiota, laboratory experiments, data management and analysis, manuscript preparation and submission, and animal care.

-To apply, please submit the following documents to :
+To apply, please submit the following documents to firstname.lastname@example.org:

 1. a cover letter describing your research interests and prior experiences that have prepared you for graduate work in the Becker lab,

 2. your undergraduate transcript (an unofficial copy is fine),

 4. a sample of your scientific writing (e.g., manuscript, lab report), and

 The position comes with a full tuition waiver, a competitive 12 month stipend and health insurance.
 Funding is available as a Graduate Teaching Assistantship through the Department of Biological Sciences and Research Assistantships through ongoing NSF-funded grants.
 Highly qualified applicants may be considered for Graduate School Fellowships, which offer a Research Assistantship during the student’s first year.
 Funding for summer field work expenses and conference attendance are available.

 One of our field sites in the Adirondack Mountains, upstate New York